-- Organise regular meetings with the community. - Liaise with CL including church being opened for visitors and offered a tour and history about St. Lawrence's. - Try to recruit new volunteers. - Engage in regular and on-going communications with the community, also support them as required.
+- Organise regular meetings with the community. - Continue to liaise with CL including church being opened for visitors and offered a tour and history about St. Lawrence's. - Engage in regular and on-going communications with the community, also support them as required. - Train team of new volunteers to give history tours and manage stands at Evesham festivals to allow the church to be open and a central feature.